BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 the usual -1 penalty to the Duel roll for fighting with a two-handed weapon.*]

-[*Dwarven Fury — Young and brash, Dwalin will often take unnecessary risks in order to slay his foes even quicker.*]
+[*Dwarven Fury â€” Young and brash, Dwalin will often take unnecessary risks in order to slay his foes even quicker.*]